Use Error Checking Options

 Numbers Stored as Text

-Please see the following Sample Code on how to disable the “Numbers Stored as Text” error checking option for a worksheet in the template XLS file using the Aspose.Cells APIs.
+The following sample code shows how to disable the numbers stored as text error checking option for a worksheet in the template XLS file using the Aspose.Cells APIs.

 //Create a workbook and opening a template spreadsheet